fish-water-child

 Digital Assets

-There is currently no explicit guidance in US GAAP on the accounting for digital assets, including how an entity classifies its receipts of and payments for such assets in the statement of cash flows.
+Other than the guidance in ASU 2023-08 (discussed below), there is no explicit guidance in US GAAP on the accounting for digital assets, including how an entity classifies its receipts of and payments for such assets in the statement of cash flows.
 As a result, an entity must apply judgment when classifying cash flows associated with transactions involving such assets.
 These transactions commonly include purchases and sales of crypto assets, crypto asset safeguarding, and crypto asset lending.

 Constructive receipt and disbursement